bencz/HackerNews/README.md

 - **Single writer per cycle.** Every `RefreshIntervalSeconds` each pod tries to take a Redis lock (`SET NX PX`, waiting up to `LockWaitSeconds`).
 Whoever wins checks the last update time: if the snapshot is stale it refreshes from HackerNews, otherwise it does nothing.
 Pods that lose the lock skip the cycle.
 The upstream API is hit at most once per interval, regardless of replica count.
 - **Shared store.** The snapshot, a monotonic `version`, and `updatedAt` live in a Redis hash (`beststories:state`), written atomically by a Lua script.
-- **Propagation.** After a refresh the writer publishes the new `version` on the `beststories:updates` channel.
-Each pod's subscriber reads the snapshot from Redis and swaps its L1, skipping versions it already has.
+- **Propagation.** After a refresh the writer publishes the whole snapshot on the `beststories:updates` channel.
+Each pod's subscriber takes it straight from the message and swaps its L1, skipping versions it already has.
+No extra Redis read on this path.
 - **Cold start and missed messages.** A new or restarted pod loads its L1 from Redis on boot (no HackerNews call), then subscribes.
-A periodic re-check covers any message missed during a disconnect.
+On reconnect it reloads from Redis, covering anything missed while it was disconnected.
 - **Graceful degradation.** Reads never touch Redis, so if Redis goes down each pod keeps serving its last snapshot.
 The connection is a singleton with `AbortOnConnectFail=false` and reconnects on its own.

 Redis settings live under the `Redis` section: